Capillary/ecom-api-document/source/includes/_picklist.md

 -------- | ----- | -----------
-MerchantID | string | Unique GUID of the merchant PickListId* | int | Unique id of the picklist SubStatus | enum | Unique 2 character code of the picklist/picklist item sub-status.
-Values are as per configured in the CP PicklistOperatorID | string | Unique id of the staff who confirms the picklist Comments | string | Any comments related to the picklist.
-You can pass this both at the request level and item level ConfirmPicking | enum | Specify `1` to confirm pick up, `0` if not confirmed. `0` will be considered as the default value if no value is passed
+MerchantID | string | Unique GUID of the merchant PickListId* | int | Unique id of the picklist SubStatus | enum | Unique 2 character code of the sub-status of the picklist or picklist item.
+Values are as per configured in the CP for that merchant
-OrderPickListDetailId | int | Unique internal reference if generated for each picklist item RetransactionID | int | Order id of the item PicklistID | int | Unique id of the picklist RedetailsID | int | Unique item id as in the REtransaction table PicklistOperatorID | string | Unique id of the operator PickListItemStatus | enum | The status of the current item. `F` for found, `N` for not found, `C` for cancel.
+PicklistOperatorID | string | Unique id of the staff that confirms the picklist Comments | string | Any comments related to the picklist at the request level/item level ConfirmPicking | enum | Specify `1` to confirm pick up, `0` if not confirmed.
+The default value is '0' OrderPickListDetailId | int | Unique internal reference id generated for each picklist item RetransactionID | int | Order id of the item for which you want to update picklist PicklistID | int | Unique id of the picklist RedetailsID | int | Unique item id as in the REtransaction table PicklistOperatorID | string | Unique id of the operator PickListItemStatus | enum | The status of the current item.
+Values: `F` for found, `N` for not found, `C` for cancel.
 If no value is passed, not found is considered as the default value
-Weight | int | Weight of the item
-ActualPrice | float | Net price of the item.
-The item price can be changed if `isVariance` is set to true isVariance | boolean | Whether there is change in the price of the current item  during picklist creation.
-In case of any difference, the item price can be changed by passing the `ActualPrice` of the item
+Weight | int | Weight of the item if applicable ActualPrice | float | Net price of the item.
+The item price can be changed if `isVariance` is set to true isVariance | boolean | Whether there is change in the price of the current item when picklist is created.
+If there is a price difference, the item price can be changed by passing the `ActualPrice` of the item
-PickingPrice | int | Price of packing.
+PickingPrice | int | Additional price charged for packing (if applicable).
 For example, in restaurants additional charge will be levied on takeaway orders for packing
 PicklistCustomFields | obj | Picklist level custom field details - key and value pairs

 <aside class="notice">All parameters marked by * are mandatory.</aside>